ml5js/ml5-website-archive/docs/index.md

 image: ./assets/itay-banner.jpg
 heading: Friendly Machine Learning for the Web
 subheading: A neighborly approach to creating and exploring artificial intelligence in the browser.
-featureheading: >-
-  Let’s read a story!
-Discover how Itay Niv created a story-telling app for children!

 mainpitch:
   title: Why ml5.js?